Kjm489/Kjm489.github.io/WritingQuestions.md

 - No Edits after 7/14 days depending on Batch Size.
 - Edits must be submitted by 5:00 PM for deadline.

-Please Note: Services provided do not include a guarantee of quality.
+**Please Note**: Services provided do not include a guarantee of quality.
 By making payment, the client agrees to the terms and acknowledges the FAQ summary outlined on our website.
 Terms and policies are subject to change at any time without prior notice.